bgctw/Bigleaf.jl/docs/src/walkthrough.md

 ## Function arguments

-Most functions of `Bigleaf.jl` require a DataFrame, from which the required variables are extracted.
-This is usually the first argument of a function.
-Most functions further provide default values for their arguments, such that in many cases it is not necessary to provide them explicitly.
+`Bigleaf.jl` usually provides functions in two flavours.
+- providing all arguments seperately as scalars and output being a single scalar or a NamedTuple
+- providing a DataFrame as first argument with columns corresponding to the inputs and ouput being the in-place modified DataFrame.
+Most keyword arguments accept both, vectors or scalars.

-The column names in the DataFrame should correspond to the argument names of the corresponding method that accespts each input individually.
+  The column names in the DataFrame should correspond to the argument names of the corresponding method with individual inputs.

-Methods are usually provided with two forms:
-- all required scalar inputs as positional arguments with outputing a NamedTuple
-- a mutating DataFrame with columns corresponding to required inputs where the output columns are added or modified.

 We can demonstrate the usage with a simple example:

 ```@example doc
 # explicit inputs
 Tair, pressure, Rn, =  14.81, 97.71, 778.17
-potential_ET(Tair, pressure, Rn, Val(:PriestleyTaylor))
+potential_ET(Val(:PriestleyTaylor), Tair, pressure, Rn)

 # DataFrame
 potential_ET!(copy(tha), Val(:PriestleyTaylor))

 # DataFrame with a few columns overwritten by user values
 potential_ET!(transform(tha, :Tair => x -> 25.0; renamecols=false), Val(:PriestleyTaylor))

 # varying one input only: scalar form with dot-notation
 Tair_vec =  10.0:1.0:20.0
-DataFrame(potential_ET.(Tair_vec, pressure, Rn, Val(:PriestleyTaylor)))
+DataFrame(potential_ET.(Val(:PriestleyTaylor), Tair_vec, pressure, Rn))
 nothing # hide
 ```

+For functions operating only on vectors, e.g. [`roughness_parameters`](@ref) vectors are provided with the individual inputs.
+Sometimes, an additional  non-mutating DataFrame variant is provided for convenience, however, the output value of this variant is not type-stable.

 ## Ground heat flux and storage fluxes